 How to Choose the Right Mixing Tank for Your Application

-Before size or price, you need to answer a few fundamental process questions:
+Before size or price, it’s important to answer a few basic process questions:

-• What viscosity range do you expect during the batch?
+• What viscosity range do you expect during the batch and do you anticipate that changing?

 • Do ingredients change during mixing (hydration, heating, reaction)?

-Most tanks should not be filled to 100%.
+Volume is a fundamental consideration.
+Process tanks should not be filled to 100%.
 Headspace matters for mixing, foaming, heating, and safety.
+Typically tanks should have from between 20% and 40% headspace.

-In many cases, customers oversize tanks “just to be safe,” then struggle with poor mixing, long batch times, or dead zones.
+In many cases, customers simply oversize tanks “just to be safe,” then struggle with poor mixing, long batch times, or dead zones.
 A properly sized tank improves efficiency and reduces operating costs.
-In some cases breaking a large vessel into smaller batch sizes increases throughput and reduces operational risk by providing redundancy.
+Breaking a large vessel into smaller batch sizes increases throughput and reduces operational risk by providing redundancy.

 • Viscosity